 All students are required to meet their financial obligation to the College by “clearing” their bill before the start of each semester.
 This involves accepting a statement of financial responsibility, claiming financial aid credits, and paying any billed balance by the designated due date.
-Registration, room assignment, and financial aid awards (as appropriate) will be cancelled for all students who do not meet this obligation by a published date, making class seats and other resources available to other students.
+Registration, room assignment, and financial aid awards (as appropriate) will be canceled for all students who do not meet this obligation by a published date, making class seats and other resources available to other students.

 College resources, including class seats (registration), on‐campus housing, and financial aid eligibility are available to those students who confirm attendance and meet their financial obligations by clearing their student bill on time.
 It is assumed that those who do not clear their bill are not planning to attend, therefore resources are reallocated to benefit other students.
 This practice identifies students who do not plan to return but have not officially withdrawn as well as those who are not able to meet financial obligations.